alfajor/alla-cart/README.md

 # Usage

-AllaCart is straightforward to use.
+AllaCart is simple to use.
 Import `CartProvider` and simply wrap your root component in the `CartProvider` context:

 ```javascript
 import { CartProvider } from "alla-cart";